 One of my favorite ways to decorate my kitchen for Christmas is to use glass jars to display all types of holiday cheer.
 If you’re having a hard time trying to come up with ideas on what to fill those jars up with, I’ve got you covered…

 Cloches can be used to create magical Christmas displays.

-A great way to display your cottage Christmas decor is by using containers and trays on your dining table or kitchen counter.
+A great way to display your cottage Christmas decor is by using containers and trays on your kitchen counter, island, and dining table.